 In my first post on asemic writing, I briefly touched on the origins of this art form, noting that the artists Tim Gaze and Jim Leftwich applied the term asemic to their quasi-calligraphic works in 1997.
 (See my review of Gaze’s latest book, Glyphs of Uncertain Meaning, which also includes some more information about the artist.)
 Peter Schwenger – the author of Asemic: The Art of Writing – considers this the point at which this international artistic movement was launched, which now encompasses a wide range of publications, exhibitions, and online activity.

 However, it is not quite accurate to say that 1997 was the origin of asemic writing per se; the art form preceded Gaze and Leftwich’s online exchanges in the late 90s when they used the term asemic to refer to their writing-esque drawings and collages.
 Yet the earlier artists who produced this kind of art did not themselves use the term (because it didn’t exist at the time); that concept – and word – would come later.
-Before we turn to these notable artists, we should address the coinage of the term asemic, which finds its first mentions in the work of two French philosophers: Jacques Derrida and Roland Barthes.
+Before we turn to these notable artists, we should address the coinage of the term asemic, which finds its first mention in the 19th century and then later appears in the work of two French philosophers: Jacques Derrida and Roland Barthes.

 The First Uses of the Term ‘Asemic’